deepavadakan/VBA-Challenge/README.md

 # VBA-Challenge

 Stock_Ticker_VBA_Script.rtf : Contains the VBA script.
-(Added the scrupt as a vbs file as well just in case the rtf does not work)
+(Added the script as a vbs file as well just in case the rtf does not work)

 The script does the following: